top of page

 Does inspiratory muscle training without device really work?

-I have not conducted a formal research on this but every time I was doing this exercise over two weeks it DID result in reducing my Systolic blood pressure by 5-9 points.
+We have not found a formal research on this but every time I was doing this exercise over two weeks it DID result in reducing my Systolic blood pressure by 5-9 points.
 Check out the video which explains the technique in detail and includes a 5 Min follow along exercise.
-As of April 2025 this video accumulated over 60K views and this demonstrates high level of interest in this topic,
+As of December 2025 this video accumulated over 60K views and this demonstrates high level of interest in this topic,

 REFERENCES